buddycloud/buddycloud.com/slate/source/includes/_introduction.md

 * the [hosting](https://hosting.buddycloud.com) service
 * or a [self-install](/install) of the Buddycloud stack

+<aside>Throughout most of this documentation, the *REST API* or *XMPP-FTW* calls will be displayed on the right column when the corresponding tabs are selected.

+But sometimes a given section in the document is specially focused on one of these alternatives - that will be explicitly indicated as a such case.</aside>

 ###Getting Help
 We really want this API to be useful to you.
 If you run into problems please [contact](/contact) us.
 [Documentation fixes](https://github.com/buddycloud/buddycloud.com/tree/master/slate/source/includes) and ideas for improvements are always welcome.